sou-chat-Git/Vrinda-Store-Analysis/README.md

-Using Excel and Pivot charts i analysed sales data from a store called Vrinda store and created interactive dashboards
+Using Excel and Pivot charts i analysed sales data from a store called Vrinda store and created interactive dashboards.
+A picture of the final dashboard is attached